How to Disable SELinux on CentOS and Rocky Linux

 The example output indicates that SELinux is enabled.
 The status shows the service is in the enforcing mode.

-SELinux may prevent the normal functioning of applications.
+SELinux may prevent applications from functioning properly.
 The service denies access if:

 Note: If no audit logs are available, check the /var/log/messages file, which is used when the auditd daemon is not running.